 By Samuel Clarke, Valiant Property Stylist in Melbourne

-Contrary to mainstream thought, there are advantages to selling your home in winter.
-Here’s why and how to successfully style a property for sale in winter!
+While winter isn't traditionally seen as a best time to sell, there are some strong advantages to selling your home in the cooler months.
+Read on to find out why as well as to get tips on how to successfully style a property for sale in winter!

 There’s no denying the strong correlation between seasons and the real estate market.
 Spring is traditionally considered the best time to sell your home or property; the light is better, the temperature is pleasant, and everything is in bloom.
 On the other hand, there is a preconceived notion that winter is a bad time to sell, perhaps because of poor lighting or simply because people are less willing to step out of their homes into the cold.